YOUR FEEDBACK MATTERS: Click here to take a short community survey.

 Family farms and ranches, often owned and operated across generations of local families, are a cornerstone of our region.
 Beyond producing locally grown food, they play a vital role in driving the regional and state economies by creating jobs, supporting local businesses and providing food far outside our state’s borders.

 These farms and ranches cannot do this without water.
-Adequate and available water determines the success of their corn, wheat, onion and other key crops that are historically grown in our region.
+Adequate and available water determines the success of the corn, wheat, vegetables and other crops that are historically grown in our region.
 Water impacts the grazing and feed for cattle and other livestock.

 That’s where Central plays a pivotal role—access to water and drought resilience.